Kanō Jigorō: Establishment

-To name his system, Kanō revived a term that Terada Kan'emon, the fifth headmaster of the Kitō-ryū, had adopted when he founded his own style, the Jikishin-ryū: "jūdō".
+To name the gradually evolving system he was teaching at the Kodokan, Kanō revived a term that Terada Kan'emon, the fifth headmaster of the Kitō-ryū, had adopted when he founded his own style, the Jikishin-ryū: "jūdō".
 The name combined the characters jū (柔), meaning "pliancy", and dō, which is literally "The Way", but figuratively meaning 'method.'

 From a technical standpoint, Kanō combined the throwing techniques of the Kitō-ryū and the choking and pinning techniques of the Tenjin Shin'yō-ryū.
-As such, judo's Koshiki no Kata preserves the traditional forms of the Kitō-ryū with only minor differences from the mainline tradition.
-Similarly, many of the techniques (but not the forms) of the Tenjin Shin'yō-ryū are preserved in the Kime no Kata.
+As such, judo's Koshiki-no-kata preserves the traditional kata of Kitō-ryū, while Itsutsu-no-kata is from Tenjin Shin'yō-ryū; in both cases there are only minor differences from the mainline tradition of each school as learned by Kanō.
+Similarly, a number of techniques from Tenjin Shin'yō-ryū are preserved in judo's Kime-no-kata, although Kime-no-kata itself was newly composed by Kanō for his judo students.

 Kanō's initial work was influenced by various methods and institutions.
 As he wrote in 1898, "By taking together all the good points I had learned of the various schools and adding thereto my own inventions and discoveries, I devised a new system for physical culture and moral training as well as for winning contests."
 However, after judo was introduced into the Japanese public schools, a process that took place between 1906 and 1917, there was increasing standardization of kata and tournament technique.